Tacoma agrees to pay $8 million to settle lawsuit by man paralyzed in 2011 police shooting

 The city of Tacoma has agreed to pay $8 million to settle a civil-rights lawsuit filed by a man who was paralyzed during a police shooting in 2011, according to his attorneys.

-The long-delayed trial over the shooting of Than Orn was seven days into testimony in U.S. District Court in an unprecedented remote jury trial, conducted via Zoom, which the city and its attorneys claim had violated its constitutional rights — an argument rejected by U.S. District Judge Marsha Pechman.
+The long-delayed trial over the shooting of Than Orn was seven days into testimony in U.S. District Court in an unprecedented remote jury trial, conducted via Zoom.
+The city and its attorneys claimed a remote trial would violate its constitutional rights — an argument rejected by U.S. District Judge Marsha Pechman.

-Orn’s attorneys, Darrell Cochran and Tom Vertetis, announced the settlement Friday morning.
-Attempts to contact attorneys representing the city were not immediately successful.
+“The family is exhausted after fighting for 10 years,” said attorney Darrell Cochran, who was sharply critical of repeated delays, including an appeal by the city to the 9th Circuit Court of Appeals.
+“It has been a bruising battle from the beginning,” Cochran said.
+“There was a calculated effort to drag this case out, I think hoping that Mr. Orn would die.”

+Orn has been plagued with serious health problems related to the shooting, according to court pleadings.

 Orn filed his lawsuit in 2013 and named the city and Officer Kristopher Clark as defendants.
 It claimed that Clark had no justifiable reason to fire 10 bullets into the side and back of Orn’s slow-moving SUV as it tried to swerve around his patrol car, which was blocking the exit from an apartment parking lot, after what was described as a “low-speed chase.”